Subchromatic numbers of powers of graphs with excluded minors: Approximation algorithms for the subchromatic number of powers of planar graphs

 By \cite{COURCELLE20031}, this formula can be checked in polynomial time on graphs of bounded cliquewidth.
 Therefore, we can determine exactly the subchromatic number of the graph $L_{i}$ for all $i \in \{1,\ldots,k\}$.
 Let $t$ be the maximum subchromatic number in the layers.
 Then by using a set of $t$ colours on odd layers, and a set of $t$ different colours on even layers, as there is no edge between two layers of the same parity, this gives a $2t$-subcolouring of $G$, and hence a $2$-approximation for the subchromatic number of $G$. \end{proof}

 We note that this algorithm can in fact find a subcolouring that uses at most twice the optimal number of parts.
-Indeed, we can put $t$ marks (i.e. a unary predicates) $A_1,\dots,A_t$ on the vertices of $G$ and test whether a layer admits a subcolouring with $t$ colours extending $A_1,\dots,A_t$ using the algorithm in \cite{COURCELLE20031}.
+Indeed, we can put $t$ marks (i.e. unary predicates) $A_1,\dots,A_t$ on the vertices of $G$ and test whether a layer admits a subcolouring with $t$ colours extending $A_1,\dots,A_t$ using the algorithm in \cite{COURCELLE20031}.
 Doing this on each layer means we can find a subcolouring using $t$-colours, and thus find a $2t$-subcolouring of $G$.

-We remark that powers of planar graphs have bounded layered cliquewidth.
-This follows because planar graphs have bounded layered treewidth by \cite{productstructuretheorem}, and \cite{GURSKI2009583} shows that powers of graphs with bounded treewidth have bounded cliquewidth.
+For our algorithm we used that powers of planar graphs have algorithmically bounded layered cliquewidth.
 We note that this algorithm works more generally than just for the subchromatic number as all we needed was that layers of the BFS tree had bounded cliquewidth, and that we could compute exactly the subchromatic number on graphs of bounded cliquewidth.
-For example, consider the $c$-chromatic number of a graph, which is the minimum size of a vertex partition with the property that every class induces a cograph \cite{Gimbel20103437}.
+For example, consider the \emph{$c$-chromatic number} of a graph, which is the minimum size of a vertex partition with the property that every class induces a cograph \cite{Gimbel20103437}.
 It is known that every first-order transduction of a class with bounded expansion has bounded $c$-chromatic number \cite{SBETOCL} (and refer to \cite{SBETOCL} for definitions of first-order transductions).
-The exact same argument in Theorem \ref{thm:approximationalgo} shows that there exists a $2$-approximation to the $c$-chromatic number assuming our class is a strongly local transduction of a bounded expansion class with bounded layered treewidth (see \cite{NesetrilMS22} for formal definition of strongly local transduction).
+The exact same argument in Theorem \ref{thm:approximationalgo} shows that there exists a $2$-approximation to the $c$-chromatic number assuming our class is a strongly local transduction of a bounded expansion class with bounded layered treewidth and such that the bounded cliquewidth layering is computable in polynomial time (see \cite{NesetrilMS22} for formal definition of strongly local transduction).
 Even more generally, the exact same algorithm can compute a $(p+1)$-low-shrubdepth cover (see \cite{SBETOCL} for a definition) of such graph classes with parameter $p$ in polynomial time, which gives a partial answer to the question in \cite{SBETOCL}.
 We note that by a small extension of the result on neighborhood covers presented in \cite{arxiv.2302.03527}, we can compute in $O(n^{9.8})$-time an $O((\log n)^2)$-subcolouring of $G^d$, when $G$ is a graph of order $n$ in a fixed class with bounded expansion, or an $O(n^\epsilon)$-subcolouring of $G^d$ for $G$ of order $n$ in a fixed nowhere dense class.